appoly/laravel-bootstrap-4-preset/README.md

 Basic scaffolding and authorisation views:
 `php artisan preset bootstrap4-auth`

+*If you run the authorisation scaffolding command multiple time, duplicate entries in the routes files will appear*

 Then install and run a build to compile the assets:
 `npm install && npm run dev`